This week’s spotlight is on Julia Kuhn, a travel SLP who became a blogger and launched the popular site: The Traveling Traveler.

 I started my blog in November of 2015 and formed a business officially in August of 2017.

 Where did you get the idea The Traveling Traveler?

 To be honest, when I started my business I did not know what I was doing or what products or services I could possibly offer.
 I didn’t have a business plan.
 I just knew that there was a need for what I was doing in the community and I was hoping to solve some problems for others and find a way to monetize in the process.

 What is your business, and what types of products or services do you offer on The Traveling Traveler?

 My business teaches therapists how to take travel contracts and live a traveler lifestyle.
 I offer a course that walks you through the steps of navigating the travel industry.
 I also have a course that teaches travelers how to interview, which is a huge part of being successful in the travel industry.

-I am also an affiliate for multiple companies that provide services and products that are useful for travelers.
+I am also an affiliate for multiple companies, including MedBridge Education, that provide services and products that are useful for travelers.
 On top of work that I do directly for my blog and business, I also contract myself out to other businesses to work on marketing campaigns and provide consulting.

 How have people reacted to you leaving patient care?